yii2tech/illuminate/docs/bridge-di.md

 ```

 > Tip: you can use [illuminatech/array-factory](https://github.com/illuminatech/array-factory), continuing usage of the familiar
-  array syntax configuration for your components.
+  array syntax configuration for your components in Laravel.

-In case your Yii application defines components via [[\yii\di\Container::$definitions]], code transfer will be even more
+In case your Yii application defines components via `\yii\di\Container::$definitions`, code transfer will be even more
 easy for you: you will need simply to move definitions from Yii container to Laravel one.